FIRST-Tech-Challenge/ftcdocs/docs/source/ftc_sdk/overview/index.rst

 Updating SDK Software
 ---------------------

-It is important to update the SDK software each time it is updated.
-Updates mid-season may not be required, check with the minimum software version in the Game Manual 1.
+It is important for teams to update the SDK software.
+Updates mid-season may not be required.
+Teams can check  the minimum software version required for a game in Game Manual 1.
 It is recommended to use the REV Hardware Client to update hardware, if a 64-bit Windows computer is available.
 If not, then alternate methods provided can be used to update the software.

 -  :doc:`Updating the REV Hardware Client </ftc_sdk/updating/hardware_client/Updating-REV-Hardware-Client>`